ericmedvet/slides/intro-ml-er-2223/03-supervised-evaluation.md

 .c60[
 **Effectiveness** of assessment:
 - **generalization is not assessed**
-  - for techniques that, by design, learn a model tha perfectly models the learning data, $\\text{learn-effect-same}$ gives perfect effectiveness, regardless of $m$, regardless of $D$
+  - for techniques that, by design, learn a model that perfectly models the learning data, $\\text{learn-effect-same}$ gives perfect effectiveness, regardless of $m$, regardless of $D$
 - what if $D$ is lucky/unlucky? **no robustness** w.r.t. $D$

 .center[**Poor!** 👎]